alexmspina/dotfiles/README.md

 Projects can use different settings depending on conventions, languages, tools, dependencies, etc., etc. Workspace settings can be placed in the .vscode/settings.json file located in the root of a project.

 ##### extensions
-Project specific extensions can use the same workspace settings file to store recommended extensions using the `"recommendations"` block.
-Run the `Extensions: Configure Recommended Extensions (Workspace Folder)` to bring the extensions GUI where you can select the extensions.
+Project specific extensions can be added to the project workspace settings as recommended extensions.
+Run the `Extensions: Configure Recommended Extensions (Workspace Folder)` to create a new file `.vscode/extensions.json` with empty `"recommendations"` and `"unwantedRecommendations`" array blocks.
+The easiest way to add extensions to the list of workspace recommendations is to use the `Extensions` management GUI, accessed from the left-hand side menu.
+Search for the extensions you want to install, click on them, then click on the menu gear icon, and finally select `Add to Workspace Recommendations`.

 ### neovim
 Copy `./editor/nvim/` into the `~/.config/` folder using the following command: